MajinPierce/FrictionReport-api/README.md

 # Front End

-The code for the Friction Report frontend is available [here](https://github.com/MajinPierce/FrictionReport-angular).
+The code for the Friction Report frontend is built using Angular and is available [here](https://github.com/MajinPierce/FrictionReport-angular).
-I haven't started on that yet so it's pretty blank.

 # Install and Run